keobox/turic/lesson12/topics.md

   * This is done to highlight some shortcomings (and hopefully how to deal with these).
   * The first implementation uses a char array on stack.
+* Show that the implementation can work with 0 in the buffer, 0 is no more a special byte value.